tanchongmin/TensorFlow-Implementations/RPG/README.md

 Possibly also configurable to various other scenarios (like Matrix, Lord of the Rings) by just changing the prompt.
 For less known genres, likely will need additional descriptions.

+Update:
+matrix.txt is the configured version for the Matrix.